TallKite/linnstrument-firmware/README.md

   * * row 5) Equave cents (-50 to 50)

 Additions to other menus:
+* PerSplit display:
+* * long-press Low Row Bend, additional options BND for normal bending, TRNS for transposing
-* PerSplit display: long-press Low Row XYZ, additional option JOY with additional options for W, X' and Y' CCs
+* * long-press Low Row XYZ, additional option JOY with additional options for W, X' and Y' CCs
 * Preset display: blue Bank Select button in lower left, 16 clip launching buttons on the right (top/bottom on Linn128)
 * Volume display: double faders, one for each split
 * Octave/Transpose display: when microtonal, additional option for transposing by major 2nds
 * Global display:
-* * yellow microLinn menu buttons
+* * row offset buttons turn pink if overridden by a per-split row offset, red if not coprime with a column offset
-* * long-press Tap Tempo and swipe for new options
+* * long-press Tap Tempo and swipe for new options TRNS+, TRNS-, 8VE±, 8VE∓, PRE, MEM, EDO+ and EDO-
-* * double-tap Low Power for dim-but-fast
+* * double-tap Low Power for dim-but-fast mode (bright blue)
-* * double-tap Update OS to uninstall
+* * double-tap Update OS to uninstall microLinn (red), use with caution!
+* * yellow button(s) for the microLinn menu

 # IMPORTANT TERMINOLOGY